gshipley/enterprise_training/AdminTraining.md

 	$ rhc app create scaledapp -t php -s

-After entering the above command, you should see output that specifies that you are using both the PHP and HAProxy cartridges:
+After executing the above command, you should see output that specifies that you are using both the PHP and HAProxy cartridges:

 	Password: ****